-Consumers have many options when it comes to choosing a kitchen countertop.
+Thinking about renovating your kitchen?
+You have many options when it comes to choosing a kitchen countertop.
 Two of the most common materials for countertops are granite and laminate.
-Each material offer certain advantages and disadvantages, though granite countertops are usually much more expensive than laminate countertops.
-Adding extra features to an installation project--such as special edges or an undermount sink--can quickly drive up the cost of a project involving both laminate and granite.
+Each material offers certain advantages and disadvantages.
+For example, granite countertops are usually much more expensive than laminate countertops.
+Adding extra features to an installation project, such as special edges or an undermount sink, can quickly drive up the cost of a project involving both laminate or granite.

-Having a granite countertop professionally installed will cost between $50 and $100 per square foot, depending on the features and complexity of the installation project, according to Countertops Key.
+Cost is usually a primary concern in any renovation project.
+Having a granite countertop professionally installed will cost between $50 to $100 per square foot, depending on the features and complexity of the installation project.
 For those who want a granite countertop but want to save money, granite tiles are another option.
-These square tiles cost around $30 to $50 per square foot --less than the cost of a solid granite slab-- but generally you must install them yourself.
+These square tiles cost around $30 to $50 per square foot - less than the cost of a solid granite slab - but generally you must install them yourself.

 Having a laminate countertop professionally installed will cost anywhere between $25 and $50 per square foot, depending on the quality and features of the laminate.
 Do-it-yourself handy people can install laminate countertops themselves for an even more affordable price.
 Laminate sheets can be purchased from home improvement stores for as low as $3 to $5 per square foot.